OtterBots/capstone_stoqs/stoqs_docs/docs/Getting Started/Functional-Tests.md

 7. Type `exit` in shell to exit.

 !!!
 Note
-    You will need to remove the local-ci.yml (functional test containers) and create the local.yml ones.
+    When done with functional tests, you will need to remove the containers created by local-ci.yml (functional test containers) and re-create the local.yml development environment containers.